Sacramento Northern Railway: Oakland, Antioch and Eastern Railway

+Consolidation

+In 1925 the WP created a "new" Sacramento Northern Railway (SNRy), in order to group the growing collection of their interurban railroad holdings.
+Thus, the Sacramento Northern Railway was created from two distinct interurban railroads.
+Western Pacific purchased the San Francisco–Sacramento Railroad in 1922 and proceeded to acquire the stock of the NER in 1927; they consolidated operations the following year.
 By retaining the Sacramento Northern Railway as a subsidiary rather than just absorbing it into the Western Pacific Railroad, the WP earned more income by interchanging freight with a separate Sacramento Northern Railroad due to extra fees earned from shipper-customers by interchanging freight from one railroad (itself) to another (the Sacramento Northern).
 Western Pacific also owned regional sister electric railroads, the Tidewater Southern Railway (TS) (Stockton to Modesto) and the Central California Traction Company (CCT) (Stockton to downtown Sacramento).
-The TS and the CCT used the same downtown Sacramento terminal and ran directly on Sacramento streets.
+The CCT used the same downtown Sacramento terminal and ran directly on Sacramento streets.

 The two divisions used different voltages as well as different methods of current collection, thus only some powered equipment could traverse the entire Chico to Oakland route.
 When in Oakland, SN used Key System electric power.
 Some equipment carried a third rail shoe, a trolley pole, and a pantograph.
 The differing electrical systems, third rail for the North End and trolley wire for the South End, were retained.
-Some passenger interurban cars and freight locomotives were designed to operate on both "Ends" but most could not and had to remain on their home divisions.
+Cars from the higher-voltage southern division could operate over the whole line, but those in the northern division were relegated to that territory.

 Sacramento Northern also continued to operate streetcar services in many of its host cities.
 A line in Sacramento to Swanston ran between 1914 and 1932, largely subsidized by a local developer.

 The combined main line extended for 183 mi between San Francisco and Chico.
 At the southern end the SNRy shared track, electric propulsion power, and facilities of the East Bay's expansive Key System commuter lines.
-At first this used the Key System's ferry terminal at the Oakland Mole in West Oakland.
-Then beginning in 1939 it used the tracked lower deck of the San Francisco–Oakland Bay Bridge into the Transbay Terminal in San Francisco.
-After 1958, the Key System ceased operating, and the tracks were removed from streets and the Bay Bridge.
+At first this used the Key System Mole in West Oakland.
+Then, beginning in 1939, trains began running on the tracked lower deck of the San Francisco–Oakland Bay Bridge into the Transbay Terminal in San Francisco.